Resources and Insights

 Use tools like HandBrake for video compression; it’s a free option that reduces video file sizes without noticeable quality loss.
 Pair this with modern video formats like MP4 with the H.264 codec for a good balance between quality and size.
 This format is widely supported, making it ideal for your site.

-Instead of uploading large video files directly to WordPress, consider hosting them on YouTube or Vimeo and embedding them.
+There are other options to upload large video files directly to WordPress.
+Host videos on YouTube or Vimeo to reduce server load.
+You can simply embed them on your site.
 This approach shifts the bandwidth burden, keeping your site faster even with rich media.
 Plugins like FV Player or Presto Player can further optimize playback with support for third-party integrations and analytics.

 Moreover, like images, videos don’t need to load immediately.
 Plugins such as a3 Lazy Load enable lazy loading for videos and iframes, meaning videos load only when users scroll to them, allowing your page to load quickly.